- Arthur Sherbo

 The play opened in December 1700, with revivals in 1706, 1715, 1722, and eight performances in 1759, that of 10 February 1759 by command of the prince of Wales.
 Tamerlane appeared in December 1701, and besides its virtues and shortcomings as drama, there is historical interest in that Tamerlane represents King William III and the villainous Bajazet represents Louis XIV of France.

 The Fair Penitent is the first of Rowe's ‘she-tragedies’, modelled on, indebted to, and plagiarized from Philip Massinger's The Fatal Dowry (c.1618).
 The Fair Penitent is one of the first examples of domestic tragedy, the 'melancholy tale of private woes', as Rowe described it in the prologue.
 The play contains an aged roué named Lothario, whose name persists as descriptive of a type.
 Despite its great popularity, the play has had its detractors.
-Sir Walter Scott called it 'a poor imitation' of Massinger's play, adding, 'It does not greatly excel the original in the management and conduct of the piece; and, in every thing else, falls as far beneath it as the baldest translation can sink below the most spirited original' (Essay on chivalry, romance, and the drama, in Miscellaneous Prose Works of Sir Walter Scott, 1849, 6.370).
+Sir Walter Scott called it 'a poor imitation' of Massinger's play, adding, 'It does not greatly excel the original in the management and conduct of the piece; and, in every thing else, falls as far beneath it as the baldest translation can sink below the most spirited original ('An essay on the drama', in Miscellaneous Prose Works of Sir Walter Scott, 1849, 6.370).
 Dr Johnson, however, was a great admirer of the play, writing that 'There is scarcely any work of any poet at once so interesting by the fable and so delightful in the language' (Johnson, Poets, 2.67).
 Samuel Richardson's Robert Lovelace and Clarissa Harlowe are the literary descendants of Lothario and of Calista, the heroine.
 The rest of Rowe's dramatic output consists of a very bad farce, The Biter (1704); a classical tragedy, Ulysses (1705), which proved mildly successful, with Betterton taking the title role four years before his death in 1710; The Royal Convert (1707); Jane Shore (1714), a failed attempt at Shakespearian tragedy couched in Shakespearian language; and Lady Jane Gray (1715).
 Charles Gildon wrote of these last two she-tragedies in the 'Preface' to his Remarks on Mr. Rowe's Tragedy of the Lady Jane Gray (1715) that 'The Whore found more favour with the Town than the Saint.'

 While writing his plays and seeing them produced, Rowe was not unaware of the political world about him.
 He was a devout whig, his party loyalty being recognized on 5 February 1709 when James Douglas, the second duke of Queensberry, secretary of state for Scotland, took him on as his under-secretary.
 He held this post until the duke's death on 6 July 1711.
 There is an authenticated anecdote to the effect that at some time thereafter, Rowe applied to Lord Oxford, a tory, for employment in some capacity.
 Oxford advised him to study Spanish, which Rowe did, in expectation of a possible foreign posting, only to be told by Oxford, when he reported his mastery of the language, 'Then, Sir, I envy you the pleasure of reading “Don Quixote” in the original' (Johnson, Poets, 2.71).
 After George I's succession to the throne on 1 August 1715, however, Rowe was appointed poet laureate on the death of Nahum Tate, and brought dignity and respectability to that position, virtues which his predecessors had not shown.
 Other political plums followed.
 In October 1715 he became one of the land surveyors of the customs of the Port of London.
 The prince of Wales made him clerk of his council, and in May 1718 he was appointed to the position of clerk of the presentations by the lord chancellor.